 Finally – the Tread tablet can be be tilted, or angled, vertically from 0 degrees to 50 degrees.
 The Tread+ is only able to be angled from 0 degrees to 30 degrees.
 Note that in both cases, this is referring to the vertical, or up & down rotation / tilt.
 Neither the Tread or Tread+ screen can be rotated, or swiveled, to the side in order to see the screen easier during floor workouts or bootcamps.
 This remains a feature only available on the Bike+ (or the original Bike with a 3rd party accessory like the TFD Pivot)

-GymKit support for the Peloton Tread & Peloton Tread+ (Apple Watch Support)
+Apple Watch as a heart rate monitor for Peloton Tread & Peloton Tread+ (+GymKit Support)

 Apple GymKit support requires a NFC chip to be included in the tablet – which FCC documents have shown is in place in both the Tread & Tread+.
 In fact, one developer was able to access a GymKit debug screen on the Tread+, demonstrating it is theoretically possible for the Apple Watch to be supported.